Bikes on Buses

 Passengers may bring their folding

 bikes on-board the buses subject to the following:

-The bike must not be motorized (no gasoline engine, alternative fuel or battery)
+- The bike must not be motorized (no gasoline engine, alternative fuel or battery)

-The bike should be stored between the seats or behind a barrier and under control of the passenger to ensure the safety of all passengers.
+- The bike should be stored between the seats or behind a barrier and under control of the passenger to ensure the safety of all passengers.

 Tips for using bikes and buses for your commute

 - Load/unload from the side of the bus nearest the curb.